avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 the *V. cholerae* causing an outbreak belong to the pandemic-causing/epidemic-causing lineage of *V. cholerae* (7PET lineage).
 That is, although the lineage causing the 7th pandemic, 7PET, shows the El Tor biotype in laboratory tests, some other lineages of *V. cholerae* also show the El Tor biotype in laboratory tests (see Fig. 1. in `Chun et al 2009`_).
+This means that, if you find that an isolate from an outbreak has the El Tor biotype, the outbreak is not necessarily caused by pandemic-causing/epidemic-causing *V. cholerae*
+(i.e. is not necessarily 7PET).
 As we will discuss later in this course, whole genome sequencing tells us far more accurately whether isolates from an outbreak are pandemic-causing/epidemic-causing *V. cholerae* (i.e. are 7PET).

 .. _Chun et al 2009: https://pubmed.ncbi.nlm.nih.gov/19720995/